gabrieltheodoropoulos/GTCodable/Readme.md

 }
 ```

-Lastly, you can populate data from a JSON object, dictionary, or an archive to a GTCodable-conforming object using any of the three “initialize(using…)” functions demonstrated next.
+Lastly, you can populate data from a JSON object, dictionary, or an archive to a GTCodable-conforming object using any of the three "initialize(using…)" functions demonstrated next.

 ```swift
 var user = User()